StarRocks/starrocks-kubernetes-operator/doc/deploy_warehouse_howto.md

 1. Deploy Warehouse by YAML Manifest
 2. Deploy Warehouse by Helm Chart

+> If you deploy StarRocks Cluster with BE and CN nodes, they are added to the `default_warehouse` in StarRocks by
+> default.
+You can also define a Warehouse CR named `default-warehouse` to add more BE and CN nodes to the warehouse.

 ### 2.1 Deploy Warehouse by YAML Manifest

 First, we need to install StarRocksWarehouse CRD and restart the StarRocks operator to make it aware of the new CRD.